Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Preordered topological abelian groups

 \section{Preordered topological abelian groups}

-In this section, we state the relevant definitions for preordered topological abelian groups.
+In this section, we state and discuss the relevant definitions concerning preordered topological abelian groups.
 For us, a \newterm{topological group} is a group $G$ with a Hausdorff topology such that both the multiplication map $G \times G \to G$ and the inversion map $G \to G$ are continuous.
 Throughout, we work with topological abelian groups using additive notation.

 \begin{defn} A topological abelian group $G$ is \newterm{preordered} if it comes equipped with a \newterm{positive cone}, which is a distinguished closed subset $G_+ \subseteq G$ with

 \end{defn}

 We refer to~\cite{goodearl} for further background on preordered abelian groups in the purely algebraic context.